The feeling in your chest just won’t go away, and it’s starting to slowly eat you up each day.

 33. Simplify your life

-Holding onto expectations and beliefs about how life should be are often compounded by a busy and frantic life.
+Holding onto expectations and beliefs about how life “should be” tend to be increased by a busy and frantic life.
 What can you do to release the craziness of your life?
-For instance, you might like to reduce your number of work or social commitments, stop using social media so much or even adopt a minimalist lifestyle.
+For instance, you might like to reduce your number of work or social commitments, stop using social media so much, or even adopt a minimalist lifestyle.